 Local elections every four years

 Local councillors and deputy councillors are elected to the local council in local elections held within the municipality every four years.
-The next local elections to be held on mainland Finland will be on 9 April 2017.
+The latest elections on mainland Finland were held on 9 April 2017.

 The new Local Government Act (Section 16) gives the local council more freedom to decide the council size.
 Whereas the old Local Government Act of 1995 tied the number of councillors to the municipality’s population, the municipality can now decide whether to maintain, increase or reduce the number of local councillors.
 The number of councillors elected in the 2012 local elections was 9,674.
-In the upcoming 2017 elections the number of councillors is likely to decrease.
+In the 2017 local elections, the corresponding number was 8,999.

 Citizens of Finland and of other European Union Member States and of Iceland and of Norway who are at least 18 years old on the day of the election and whose municipality of residence is the municipality in question, have the right to vote in local elections.
 Other foreigners meeting these requirements also have the right to vote in local elections if they have had a municipality of residence in Finland for two years.
 Candidates may be nominated by political parties and constituency associations.